ac101m/redmon/README.md

 direction which is closest to the player look angle.
 If the requested number of blocks aren't found, an error will be displayed in the console.
 Be sure to face in the right direction when using this command!

-Signals can also be renamed, moved, deleted or reformatted with the following commands:
+Signals can also be removed, moved, renamed or reformatted using the following commands:

-- `/redmon signal delete <signal-name>`
+- `/redmon signal remove <signal-name>`
 - `/redmon signal move <signal-name> (up|down) [<count>]`
 - `/redmon signal move <signal-name> column <column-number>`
 - `/redmon signal rename <signal-name> <new-signal-name>`